 Members of the Board

-Pekka Ala-Pietilä (Chairperson), Nils Ittonen (Vice Chairperson), Julian Drinkall, Rolf Grisebach, Anna Herlin, Mika Ihamuotila, Denise Koopmans, Sebastian Langenskiöld and Eugenie van Wiechen.
+Pekka Ala-Pietilä (Chair), Klaus Cawén (Vice Chair), Julian Drinkall, Rolf Grisebach, Anna Herlin, Sebastian Langenskiöld, Eugenie van Wiechen, Jannica Fagerholm and Timo Lappalainen.

 Short CVs of the members of the Board